nimertz/ChaingeRoutePlanner/README.md

 # ChaingeRoutePlanner
 A web-based route planning solution using the https://openrouteservice.org/ optimization API.

-This project was made by the following people in the Cross Disciplinary Team Work course at ITU in the Autumn 2021.
+This project was made by the following people in the Cross Disciplinary Team Work course at the IT University of Copenhagen in the Autumn 2021.

 * Nikolaj Mertz (CS)
 * Peter Langgaard Pedersen (DDIT)